FrancisTheCat/codin/README.md

         cc -nostdlib -nostdinc -fno-stack-protector -fno-builtin "$@" -lcodin -I/usr/include/codin }
 ```
-By default you can include codin's headers with `import "codin/codin.h"`, but you can add `-I/usr/include/codin` to omit the `codin` prefix.
+By default you can include codin's headers with `#include "codin/codin.h"`, but you can add `-I/usr/include/codin` to omit the `codin` prefix.